-The preceding unaudited pro forma condensed combined statements of operations do not include any pro forma adjustments for the following:
+The preceding unaudited pro forma condensed combined statement of operations does not include any pro forma adjustments for the following:

 - Any operating efficiencies and cost savings that may be achieved with respect to the combined companies.
-As a result 2003 results and the nine months ended September 30, 2004 results and these pro forma historical results are not indicative or predictive of future periods. - The combined companies incurred integration-related expenses as a result of the elimination of duplicate facilities and functions, operational realignment and related workforce reductions.
+As a result, these pro forma historical results are not indicative or predictive of future periods. - The combined companies incurred integration-related expenses as a result of the elimination of duplicate facilities and functions, operational realignment and related workforce reductions.
 Such costs related to the acquired companies were recognized as a liability assumed as of the acquisition date, resulting in additional goodwill, while the Company's related costs are recognized as an expense through the statements of operations.